run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 *   The project team is the owner of specific hardware which was acquired with a specialized budget.
 *   We want to direct build/interactive workloads to work on weaker hardware and direct longer training/unattended workloads to faster nodes.

-While such 'affinities' are sometimes needed, its worth mentioning that at the end of the day any affinity settings have a negative impact on the overall system utilization.
+While such 'affinities' are sometimes needed, it's worth mentioning that at the end of the day any affinity settings have a negative impact on the overall system utilization.

 ### Grouping Nodes